-- D. Code shall mean the Internal Revenue Code of 1986, as amended. - E. Code Section 423(b) Plan shall mean an employee stock purchase plan which is designed to meet the requirements set forth in Section 423(b) of the Code, as amended.
-The provisions of the Code Section 423(b) Plan shall be construed, administered and enforced in accordance with Section 423(b). - F. Common Stock shall mean the Corporation's common stock. - G. Corporate Affiliate shall mean any parent or subsidiary corporation of the Corporation (as determined in accordance with Code Section 424), whether now existing or subsequently established. - H. Corporation shall mean Silicon Laboratories Inc., a Delaware corporation, and any corporate successor to all or substantially all of the assets or voting stock of Silicon Laboratories Inc. which shall by appropriate action adopt the Plan. - I. Exchange Act means the U.S. Securities Exchange Act of 1934, as amended. - J. Effective Date shall mean the date of the final purchase under the offering period in effect under the Prior Plan. - K. Eligible Employee shall mean any person who is employed by a Participating Corporation on a basis under which he or she is regularly expected to render more than twenty (20) hours of service per week for more than five (5) months per calendar year.
-For rights to purchase Common Stock granted under the Non-423(b) Plan, Eligible Employee shall also mean any other employee of a Participating Corporation to the extent that local law requires participation in the Plan to be extended to such employee, as determined by the Corporation. - L. Entry Date shall mean the date an Eligible Employee first commences participation in the offering period in effect under the Plan.
-The earliest Entry Date under the Plan shall be the Effective Date. - M. Fair Market Value per share of Common Stock on any relevant date shall be determined as of the "Applicable Date" (as defined below) in accordance with the following provisions: - (i) If the Common Stock is at the time listed on any Stock Exchange, then the Fair Market Value shall be the closing selling price per share of Common Stock on the Applicable Date on the Stock Exchange determined by the Plan Administrator to be the primary market for the Common Stock, as such price is officially quoted in the composite tape of transactions on such exchange.
+- D. Code shall mean the U.S. Internal Revenue Code of 1986, as amended. - E. Code Section 423(b) Plan shall mean an employee stock purchase plan which is designed to meet the requirements set forth in Section 423(b) of the Code, as amended.
+The provisions of the Code Section 423(b) Plan shall be construed, administered and enforced in accordance with Section 423(b). - F. Common Stock shall mean the Corporation's common stock. - G. Corporate Affiliate shall mean any parent or subsidiary corporation of the Corporation (as determined in accordance with Code Section 424), whether now existing or subsequently established. - H. Corporation shall mean Silicon Laboratories Inc., a Delaware corporation, and any corporate successor to all or substantially all of the assets or voting stock of Silicon Laboratories Inc. which shall by appropriate action adopt the Plan. - Exchange Act means the U.S. Securities Exchange Act of 1934, as amended. - J. Eligible Emplovee shall mean any person who is employed by a Participating Corporation on a basis under which he or she is regularly expected to render more than twenty (20) hours of service per week for more than five (5) months per calendar year.
+For rights to purchase Common Stock granted under the Non-423(b) Plan or under a separate offering under the Code Section 423(b) Plan, Eligible Employee shall also mean any other employee of a Participating Corporation to the extent that local law requires participation in the Plan to be extended to such employee, as determined by the Corporation. - K. Entry Date shall mean the date an Eligible Employee first commences participation in the offering period in effect under the Plan.

+- L. Fair Market Value per share of Common Stock on any relevant date shall be determined as of the "Applicable Date" (as defined below) in accordance with the following provisions: - (i) If the Common Stock is at the time listed on any Stock Exchange, then the Fair Market Value shall be the closing selling price per share of Common Stock on the Applicable Date on the Stock Exchange determined by the Plan Administrator to be the primary market for the Common Stock, as such price is officially quoted in the composite tape of transactions on such exchange.
 If there is no closing selling price for the Common Stock on the Applicable Date, then the Fair Market Value shall be the closing selling price on the last preceding date for which such quotation exists. - (ii) In the absence of an established market for the shares of Common Stock, the Fair Market Value established by the Plan Administrator acting in good faith.